 “Because of His Passionate Commitment to Promoting Healthy Lifestyles This Race is Dedicated in Memory of Dr. Bill Gregory.”

 Dalton’s largest and friendliest road race has quite a history.
-2019’s Healthcare Classic will mark 39 years since the first race in 1981 and 24 years since gaining the involvement of the Northwest Georgia Healthcare Partnership for the 1996 race.
-Before the Partnership’s involvement, the race was coordinated strictly by the Bradley Wellness Center.
+The 2020 Bill Gregory Healthcare Classic will mark 40 years since the first race in 1981.

 In 2013, the Classic enjoyed roughly 2,400 participants.
-The race has come a long way since the Partnership joined the efforts in 1996 with 541 participants.
+The race has come a long way since 1996 with 541 participants.
 Then, the Classic was a 5K and a 1-mile “fun run.”
 It wasn’t until the 2000 “Millennium” Classic when it became a 5K and 2K timed race.
-The Healthcare Partnership wanted to make it a 2K-timed race to provide more opportunities for younger populations to compete and win awards.
+The 2K-timed race is to provide more opportunities for younger populations to compete and win awards.
 Age categories were lowered as well during this effort.
 In 2012, the 10K distance was added back to the Healthcare Classic to provide a “next step” for 5K participants.

 We look forward to seeing you on Race Day!